ravidugar/CrystallizeBackend/CrystallizeBackendLib/ReadMe.txt

 	b) Save data to the database
 	c) Delete data from the database
 	d) Create tables in database
-	e) Delete tables from databse
+	e) Delete tables from the database

 --------------------------------------------------
 --------------------------------------------------